Wigston: History

+Notable people

 It was the birthplace of George Davenport, a notorious highwayman; Abigail Herrick, the mother of Jonathan Swift, author of Gulliver's Travels; former Leicester Tigers and England scrum-half Harry Ellis who attended Bushloe High School; and former Leicester Sound and BBC Radio Leicester presenter, Mark Hayman.
 Graham Chapman, of Monty Python fame, lived (around 1951/52) in what was then Wigston police station, (the building on the corner of Pullman Road – opposite the swimming baths) during the time that his father was the inspector there.
 He attended South Wigston Junior School.
 Author and journalist John Marquis was born in Wigston and educated at Abington and Guthlaxton schools.
 The Leicester City footballer Howard Riley was also Wigston born and bred.
 Composer and piano virtuoso Michael Garrett was educated at Guthlaxton school.
 The music hall star Gertie Gitana is buried in Wigston cemetery, having been married for many years to local theatrical impresario Don Ross, who was born in the town.
 She died in the 1950s, having been a showbiz celebrity in the early years of the 20th century.
 Another Guthlaxton pupil was prominent policeman Geoffrey Barrett, who received a Governor's commendation as a member of the Hong Kong anti-corruption squad in the 1970s and ended his career as head of the Leicester murder squad.